ACADEMIC

 Instructor: Dr. Shovon Pal | Spring 2023 | SPS, NISER

-As part of our continuous Schlieren Project, me and R. Vasanth Kashyap utilised our setup to examine convection in liquids, specifically water, silicon oil, and their interface.
-By analysing the images obtained, we converted the intensity maps to refractive index maps and then to temperature maps.
-We observed some very interesting structures in the convection cells.
+As part of our continuous Schlieren Project, me and R. Vasanth Kashyap utilized our setup to examine convection in liquids, specifically water, silicon oil, and their interface.
+By analyzing the images obtained, we converted the intensity maps to refractive index maps and then to temperature maps.
 You can check out the report by clicking on the image.

 Instructor: Dr. Shovon Pal | Spring 2023 | SPS, NISER

 When light passes through any medium, it refracts and bends around it.
-This will introduce a change in an otherwise defined beam of light when it was simply passing through an even medium, compared to when it passes through a medium.
-It is possible to probe these tiny fluctuations in the beam by mean of a simply optical setup proposed by Schlieren.
+This phenomena can be used to observe tiny fluctuations in a fluid medium like air or water.
+It is possible to probe these tiny fluctuations in the beam using a simply optical setup proposed by Schlieren.
 I and Vasanth Kashyap build this setup for our Open Lab Project.
+Some of the parts of this setup were built completely from scratch!

 Instructor: Dr. Ritwick Das | Fall 2022 | SPS, NISER